Advanced driver-assistance system: Crash statistics

 SGO 2021-01 is in effect for three years, starting on June 29, 2021.
 After gathering data for almost a year (July 1, 2021 through May 15, 2022), the NHTSA released the initial set of data in June 2022 and stated they plan to update the data on a monthly basis.
-The data are subject to several caveats and limitations; for instance, manufacturers are not required to report the number of vehicles that have been built and equipped with ADS/ADAS systems, the number of vehicles operating with ADS/ADAS systems, or the total distance traveled with ADS/ADAS systems active, which would be helpful to normalize the incident report data.
+The data are subject to several caveats and limitations; for instance, manufacturers are not required to report the number of vehicles that have been built and equipped with ADS/ADAS, the number of vehicles operating with ADS/ADAS, or the total distance traveled with ADS/ADAS active, which would be helpful to normalize the incident report data.

 According to the initial data covering July 2021 to May 15, 2022, ADS (Levels 3–5) from 25 different manufacturers were involved in 130 crashes, led by Waymo LLC (62), Transdev Alternative Services (34), Cruise LLC (23), General Motors (16), and Argo AI (10); because multiple manufacturers can report the same crash, the sum exceeds the total number of reportable incidents.
 Of the 130 crashes, 108 had no associated injuries reported; there was only one serious injury associated with the remaining crashes.
 The most commonly-reported damage location was the rear of the ADS-equipped vehicle.

 Similarly, ADAS (Level 2) from 12 different manufacturers were involved in 367 crashes over the same period; 392 crashes were reported in total, but 25 either occurred before July 2021 or had no associated date.
 Reported incidents were led by Tesla (273), Honda (90), and Subaru (10).
 Of the 392 crashes, 98 included injury reporting; of the 98, 46 had no injuries reported, 5 resulted in serious injuries and 6 resulted in fatalities.
 The most commonly-reported damage location was the front of the ADAS-equipped vehicle.

 Potential issues and concerns

 Need for standardization

-According to PACTS, lack of full standardization might make the system have difficulty being understandable by the driver who might believe that the car behave like another car while it does not.
+According to PACTS, lack of full standardization may make ADAS in different cars difficult for drivers to understand.
+Button names and locations, as well as dashboard symbols, change from car to car due to lack of standardization.

 ADAS might have many limitations, for instance a pre-collision system might have 12 pages to explain 23 exceptions where ADAS may operate when not needed and 30 exceptions where ADAS may not operate when a collision is likely.

 Names for ADAS features are not standardized.
 For instance, adaptive cruise control is called Adaptive Cruise Control by Fiat, Ford, GM, VW, Volvo and Peugeot, but Intelligent Cruise Control by Nissan, Active Cruise Control by Citroen and BMW, and DISTRONIC by Mercedes.
-To help with standardization, SAE International has endorsed a series of recommendations for generic ADAS terminology for car manufacturers, that it created with Consumer Reports, the American Automobile Association, J.D.
+To help with standardization, SAE International has endorsed a series of recommendations for generic ADAS terminology for car manufacturers, created with Consumer Reports, the American Automobile Association, J.D.
 Power, and the National Safety Council.

-Buttons and dashboard symbols change from car to car due to lack of standardization.

-ADAS behavior might change from car to car, for instance ACC speed might be temporarily overridden in most cars, while some switch to standby after one minute.
+ADAS behavior might change from car to car as well; for instanc,e ACC speed might be temporarily overridden in most cars, while some switch to standby after one minute.